 - Step 6: Click OK when you’re finished making changes.

 Final Draft How To Export Your Script As A PDF

 Final Draft can export your script as a PDF.
 You can view the PDF on your computer or print it out.

 Final Draft will ask you to enter a name for your PDF.
-The default name is “My Script.pdf” but you can change that if you like.
+The default name is “My Script.pdf,” but you can change that.

-Choose Portrait if you want to print the document as it appears on your screen, or Landscape if you want to print it in landscape mode (horizontally).
+Choose Portrait if you want to print the document as it appears on your screen or Landscape if you’re going to publish it in landscape mode (horizontally).

-You have the option of saving a copy of your script, or saving it directly to your hard drive as a PDF file.
-If you choose to save it directly, the document will be immediately ready for printing.
+You can save a copy of your script or save it directly to your hard drive as a PDF file.
+‘If you choose to keep it straight, the document will be immediately ready for printing.

-Saving a copy will put it in the same folder as your script and also make it available in Windows Explorer, so you can easily find it when you want to open and view the document again.
+Saving a copy will put it in the same folder as your script and make it available in Windows Explorer, so you can easily find it when you want to open and view the document again.